| |

 Third Turning of the Wheel of Dharma

-Several yogic traditions use this Turning : Yogâchâra Mâdhayamikas
+Several yogic traditions emerged as a result of the Third Turning : Yogâcâra Mâdhayamikas

-posit a consciousness lacking apprehended-object &
+posit a consciousness lacking apprehended-object as well as

 apprehended-subject.
-Tantric Mâdhyamikas affirm clarity-emptiness.
+Tantric Mâdhyamikas affirm the unity of clarity(bliss)-emptiness.

-Shentong or other-emptiness, affirms the primordial
+Shentong or other-emptiness, affirms primordial, ever existing

-Buddha-qualities.
+Buddha-qualities of enlightened mind, speech, mind & action.
 In Dzogchen, the inseparability of clarity & the

 empty primordial base is affirmed.